 Life Sciences Consulting Case Interview: Pharma, Biotech, and MedTech Cases (2026)

-Master life sciences consulting case interviews at L.E.K., ZS Associates, Huron, and McKinsey.
+Life sciences consulting case interviews at L.E.K., ZS Associates, Huron, and McKinsey.
 Covers drug launch, payer strategy, M&A, and industry terminology.

 Life sciences consulting case interviews require industry-specific knowledge that generic consulting frameworks cannot substitute: FDA regulatory timelines, clinical trial economics, payer dynamics, and drug pricing mechanics.
-Candidates who treat a drug launch case like a market entry case — using Porter's Five Forces or a generic go/no-go tree — fail because they miss the variables that actually determine commercial success in pharma: formulary access, PBM rebate negotiation, HEOR evidence requirements, and patent cliff timing.
+Candidates who treat a drug launch case like a market entry case (using Porter's Five Forces or a generic go/no-go tree) fail because they miss the variables that actually determine commercial success in pharma: formulary access, PBM rebate negotiation, HEOR evidence requirements, and patent cliff timing.

-TL;DR: What do life sciences cases test?
+What life sciences cases test

 - Industry vocabulary matters: FDA phases, NDA/BLA, PBMs, HEOR, formulary tiers, rNPV, patent cliff, and LOE.